datacarpentry/python-ecology-lesson/_episodes/01-short-introduction-to-Python.md

     - "Python is an interpreted language which can be used interactively (executing one command at a time) or in scripting mode (executing a series of commands saved in file)."
     - "One can assign a value to a variable in Python.
 Those variables can be of several types, such as string, integer, floating point and complex numbers."
     - "Lists and tuples are similar in that they are ordered lists of elements; they differ in that a tuple is immutable (cannot be changed)."
-    - "Dictionaries are unordered data structures that provide mappings between keys and values.
+    - "Dictionaries are unordered data structures that provide mappings between keys and values."
 ---

 ## Interpreter